-Immigration office are still operational.
-Applications can still be submitted online and via post, though processing of applications has slowed considerably, and some have been placed on hold for now.
+- Immigration office are still operational.
+Applications can still be submitted online and via post, though processing of applications has slowed considerably, and some have been placed on hold for now. - All Immigration Medical Examinations in Victoria have temporarily ceased.

-- Temporary Skill Shortage and subclass 457 visa holders who have been stood down, but not laid off, will maintain a valid visa and businesses will have the opportunity to extend your visa as per normal arrangements. - Businesses will be able to reduce their employees' hours without being in breach of their visa conditions or the business being in breach of their employer obligations. - Those who have been laid off should find another employer within 60 days or make arrangements to leave Australia, where possible. - If they cannot return to their home country, they need to maintain a valid visa and follow Australia's health advice where necessary. - A special category of the Subclass 408 Temporary Work Visa has been created to cater for temporary residents employed in critical sectors, like health, aged care or agriculture, who cannot return to their home country and have no other visa options. - Visitor visa holders should apply for a new visa before their current visa expires to maintain their lawful status.
+- Some visa holders impacted by Australia's travel restrictions will soon be able to access a refund or a waiver of their Visa Application Charge (VAC): - Temporary workers granted a Temporary Skill Shortage or Temporary Work (Skilled) visa but unable to enter Australis because of COVID-19 travel restrictions before the visa ceased may be able to receive a VAC waiver for a future visa application. - Those who received a Prospective Marriage visa but were unable to enter Australia because of COVID-19 travel restrictions before the visa ceased may be eligible for a refund of their VAC to help them apply for another visa to come to Australia once travel restrictions are lifted.
+Prospective Marriage visa validity periods may also be extended in certain circumstances. - A VAC waiver will be available for Visitor (Tourist) visa holders whose visas expired while outside Australia following implementation of COVID-19 travel restrictions on 20 March 2020.
+This applies to those who held a Tourist, Approved Destination Status, Business Visitor or Sponsored Family visa, who were unable to travel to Australia for initial entry as well as those - Temporary Skill Shortage and subclass 457 visa holders who have been stood down, but not laid off, will maintain a valid visa and businesses will have the opportunity to extend your visa as per normal arrangements. - Businesses will be able to reduce their employees' hours without being in breach of their visa conditions or the business being in breach of their employer obligations. - Those who have been laid off should find another employer within 60 days or make arrangements to leave Australia, where possible. - If they cannot return to their home country, they need to maintain a valid visa and follow Australia's health advice where necessary. - A special category of the Subclass 408 Temporary Work Visa has been created to cater for temporary residents employed in critical sectors, like health, aged care or agriculture, who cannot return to their home country and have no other visa options. - Those whose temporary work visa is expiring, are not working in a critical sector, are unable to return home because of entry restrictions and can't meet the requirements for another visa, may still be eligible for the COVID-19 Pandemic event visa.

+- They will need to demonstrate why they can't meet the requirements for another visa.
+This could include a statement and evidence that they do not have access to sufficient funds to be able to pay a further visa application charge (VAC). - Visitor visa holders should apply for a new visa before their current visa expires to maintain their lawful status.
 If a visitor has a "No Further Stay" condition on their visa (including 8503, 8534 or 8535) and less than two months' validity remaining, they can request a waiver of this condition to allow them to lodge a new visa application. - Visa applicants abroad are being provided additional time to provide documents, health checks, and police certificates due to closures and restrictions of service providers.